128technology/docs/docs/sec_firewall_filtering.md

 ![New filter name](/img/bpf_image2.png)

 5. In the Filter Rule window, define:
-- The Action - `Deny` discards any matching packets (what do they match? you haven't set any packet information in this filter). `Permit` allows packets that match the rule to bypass any additional rules, and passes the traffic.
+- The Action - `Deny` discards any packets matching the filter applied. `Permit` allows packets that match the rule to bypass any additional rules, and passes the traffic.
 - The Filter type - BPF is currently the only option.
 - Berkeley Packet Filter - Identifies the filter to be applied.
 Validation confirms proper BPF syntax.